gemfire/spring-data-for-vmware-gemfire/documentation/reference/introduction.md

 -->

-The following chapters explain the core functionality offered by Spring Data for VMware GemFire:
+The following chapters explain the core functionality offered by
+[spring-data-gemfire-name]:

-- [Bootstrapping GemFire with the Spring Container](bootstrap.html) describes the configuration support provided for configuring, initializing, and accessing GemFire Caches, Regions, and related distributed system components.
+- [Bootstrapping [vmware-gemfire-short-name] with the Spring Container](bootstrap.html) describes the configuration support provided for configuring, initializing, and accessing [vmware-gemfire-short-name] Caches, Regions, and related distributed system components.

-- [Working with GemFire APIs](data.html) explains the integration between the GemFire APIs and the various data access features available in Spring, such as template-based data access, exception translation, transaction management, and caching.
+- [Working with [vmware-gemfire-short-name] APIs](data.html) explains the integration between the [vmware-gemfire-short-name] APIs and the various data access features available in Spring, such as template-based data access, exception translation, transaction management, and caching.

-- [Working with GemFire Serialization](serialization.html) describes enhancements to GemFire's serialization and deserialization of managed objects.
+- [Working with [vmware-gemfire-short-name] Serialization](serialization.html) describes enhancements to [vmware-gemfire-short-name]'s serialization and deserialization of managed objects.

-- [POJO Mapping](mapping.html) describes persistence mapping for POJOs stored in GemFire using Spring Data.
+- [POJO Mapping](mapping.html) describes persistence mapping for POJOs stored in [vmware-gemfire-short-name] using Spring Data.

-- [Spring Data for VMware GemFire Repositories](repositories.html) describes how to create and use Spring Data Repositories to access data stored in GemFire by using basic CRUD and simple query operations.
+- [[spring-data-gemfire-name] Repositories](repositories.html) describes how to create and use Spring Data Repositories to access data stored in [vmware-gemfire-short-name] by using basic CRUD and simple query operations.

-- [Annotation Support for Function Execution](function-annotations.html) describes how to create and use GemFire Functions by using annotations to perform distributed computations where the data lives.
+- [Annotation Support for Function Execution](function-annotations.html) describes how to create and use [vmware-gemfire-short-name] Functions by using annotations to perform distributed computations where the data lives.

-- [Continuous Query (CQ)](#apis:continuous-query) describes how to use GemFire's Continuous Query (CQ) functionality to process a stream of events based on interest that is defined and registered with GemFire's OQL (Object Query Language).
+- [Continuous Query (CQ)](#apis:continuous-query) describes how to use [vmware-gemfire-short-name]'s Continuous Query (CQ) functionality to process a stream of events based on interest that is defined and registered with [vmware-gemfire-short-name]'s OQL (Object Query Language).

-- [Bootstrapping a Spring ApplicationContext in GemFire](gemfire-bootstrap.html) describes how to configure and bootstrap a Spring `ApplicationContext` running in an GemFire server using `gfsh`.
+- [Bootstrapping a Spring ApplicationContext in [vmware-gemfire-short-name]](gemfire-bootstrap.html) describes how to configure and bootstrap a Spring `ApplicationContext` running in an [vmware-gemfire-short-name] server using `gfsh`.

-- [Sample Applications](samples.html) describes the examples provided with the distribution to illustrate the various features available in Spring Data for VMware GemFire.
+- [Sample Applications](samples.html) describes the examples provided with the distribution to illustrate the various features available in [spring-data-gemfire-name].